orlandocarnate/friend-finder/README.md

 * [Express package](https://www.npmjs.com/package/express) Fast, unopinionated, minimalist web framework.

 ## How to use the program
-[Home Page](https://oc-friend-finder.herokuapp.com/) introduces the web app and also shows the latest addition to the `friends.js` objects array.
+The [Home Page](https://oc-friend-finder.herokuapp.com/) introduces the web app and also shows the latest addition to the `friends.js` objects array.
-[Survey Page](https://oc-friend-finder.herokuapp.com/survey) asks for your name and a link to your profile pic.
+The [Survey Page](https://oc-friend-finder.herokuapp.com/survey) asks for your name and a link to your profile pic.
 You then answer 10 personality questions.
-If you don't fill in the form properly, such as an invalid image, you will get an alert modal describing what needs to be addressed.
+If you don't fill in the form properly, such as provide an invalid image, you will get an alert modal describing what needs to be addressed.
 When the correct information and questions have been completed and successfully submitted, the app will determine the match the most compatible friend from the `friends` array in a modal.
 When the modal is closed the home page is loaded showing you as the newest addition to the friends array.

 ## Folder Structure